bryanwongtrader/crypto-data-pipeline/README.md

 ## Status

-This project is currently completed.
-The first version focuses on building a clean and reliable Binance OHLCV data pipeline.
+The first version of this project is completed.
+It focuses on building a clean and reliable Binance OHLCV data pipeline.

+Future improvements will include data validation checks, multi-symbol batch downloads, missing data detection, and integration with backtesting research.

 ## Author